kazisean/wonderland/content/posts/boolen.md

 and - true if both operands are true; otherwise false

 or - true if either operand is true; otherwise false

+True and True data will always give True

+True and False will always give False

+False and False will always give False

++ Note
+In the or boolean operator as long as one of the varible is true it would return true.
+The order does not matter

+True or False will always give True

+True or True will always give True

++ Not boolen

+not True will always give us False

+not False will always give us True